 responsibility of the food business operator to ensure adherence to the necessary

 requirement.
-It includes premises where public is admitted for repose or for consumption of any food or drink or any place where cooked food is sold or prepared for sale.
+It includes premises where the public is admitted for repose or for consumption of any food or drink or any place where cooked food is sold or prepared for sale.
 It includes:

 (a) Eating Houses